gitbrent/SpRestLib/README.md

 **************************************************************************************************
-# REST Calls
+## REST API Methods
 Returns the results of a given REST call to any [SharePoint REST API](https://msdn.microsoft.com/en-us/library/office/dn268594.aspx)

-While SpRestLib provides lots of common web service functionality, there are many times you will need to execute ad-hoc REST calls.
-Using the `sprLib.rest()` interface, any of the REST API endpoints can be called in an easy way.
+Use the `sprLib.rest()` interface to GET or PORT to any of the dozens of available SP REST API Endpoints.

+The available REST service endpoints can add Users to Groups, create columns in a List/Library, enumerate site properties and other super useful functions.

+*Get Results*
-Normally, calling the SharePoint REST APIs can return results in different forms (some are `data.d` while others are `data.d.results`) whereas SpRestLib always returns consistent results in the form of array of objects with name/value pairs.
+Calling the SharePoint REST APIs directly via AJAX calls will return results in different forms (some are `data.d` while others are `data.d.results`) whereas SpRestLib always returns consistent results in the form of array of objects with name/value pairs.

 Syntax